-The National Treasury regularly reviews the data presented in the consolidated government account to improve the scope and classification of data.
-To this end, a more detailed database of departmental financial information has been compiled for the 2014 Budget as part of a broader, long-term initiative to improve the quality of the financial and budget data.
+The National Treasury regularly reviews the data presented in the consolidated government account to improve its scope and classification.
+To this end, a more detailed database of departmental financial information has been compiled for the 2015 Budget.
+This is part of a broader, long-term initiative to improve the quality of government's financial and budget data.

 Classification is now done at a more detailed level within the accounts of national and provincial departments and public entities.
 In reclassifying the data, activity-level information was collected and used to inform the functional classification.
 As a result, some functional breakdowns have been disaggregated into more detail, with some of this detail reclassified into other functions.
-In addition, detailed analyses of provincial spending and public-entity revenue revealed further inter-entity transactions that can now be eliminated in the consolidation process.
-This is a result of improved information collected and clarity on the flow of transactions between the different spheres of government.
+In addition, detailed analyses of provincial spending and public-entity revenue revealed further inter-entity transactions that can be eliminated in the consolidation process.
+This is a result of the improvement in information collected and clarity on the flow of transactions between the different spheres of government.

-The historical data presented in the statistical tables in Annexure B has been updated with these classification adjustments, but care should be taken when comparing these numbers with previous budget publications because the data is not strictly comparable.
+The historical data presented in the statistical tables has been updated with these classification adjustments, but care should be taken when comparing these numbers with previous budget publications because the data is not strictly comparable.

-The functional classification published in Annexure B is now more closely aligned to the classification prescribed in the GFS.
+The functional classification published in the statistical tables is now more closely aligned with the classification prescribed in the GFS.
 However, the stricter application of this classification requires a level of disaggregation of the departmental spending data, which complicates the use of the GFS functional data for budget preparation.
 As a result, the Budget Review spending data is presented by key spending categories, which group departments and programmes engaged in similar activities.
-This provides a classification that is similar to the functional classification presented in Annexure B.
+This provides a classification that is similar to the functional classification presented as part of the statistical tables published at the back of the Budget Review.

-A new format for the consolidated government account
+Format of the consolidated government account

-This year the consolidated government account is presented in the new format shown in Table W2.2.
+Since 2014, the consolidated government account has been presented in the new format shown in Table W2.2.
 This more transparent and user-friendly presentation clearly distinguishes between government's operating activities and its plans to invest in capital infrastructure.